Nir-Lanka/Nir-Lanka.github.io/about.md

 layout: default
 title: About
 hide_title: true
+published: true
 ---

 # About <strong>Nir Lanka</strong>

-I'm a hacker and artist, experimenting in different technologies and paradigms, including Javascript, compiler design, game design and development, and distributed information.
+I'm a hacker and an artist, experimenting in different technologies and paradigms, including Javascript, compiler design, game design and development, and distributed information.

 ## Interests